 POLICY

-Management Service Discipline and Removal (ORS 240.570 (3)): A management service employee, as specified below in (1)(a) through (f), may receive a reprimand, salary reduction, suspension, demotion, removal, or dismissal from management service if the employee is unable or unwilling to fully and faithfully perform the duties of the position satisfactorily.
+Management Service Discipline and Removal (ORS 240.570 (3)): A management service employee, as specified below in (1)(a) through (d), may receive a reprimand, salary sanction, demotion, removal, or dismissal from management service if the employee is unable or unwilling to fully and faithfully perform the duties of the position satisfactorily.
 The reasons for such discipline may be deficient performance or conduct (including acts or omissions on or off the job) which affect the employee’s suitability for the management service position.
 Final disciplinary actions taken under this policy include the notice of the employee’s appeal rights in (2)(f)(E) below.

 Reprimand: A supervisor of a management service employee, whether or not the supervisor is also an appointing authority, may issue a reprimand when appropriate.
 The reprimand is in writing and informs the employee of the misconduct or performance supporting the reprimand and the potential for further discipline if the employee does not correct the conduct or performance.

+Salary Sanction

 Salary reduction: A salary reduction of one or more steps for a period of time necessary to improve and monitor improvement of the conduct or performance.
 The appointing authority notifies the employee in writing and states the potential for further discipline if the employee does not correct the misconduct or performance.
 Salary reductions are not imposed for employees who are exempt under the Fair Labor Standards Act (FLSA).

-Reprimand in lieu of salary reduction: This action represents a level of discipline equal to a salary reduction but does not, due to the employee’s FLSA exempt status, impose an economic sanction.
-An appointing authority issues this form of discipline in writing and informs the employee that were it not for the employee’s FLSA exempt status, the action would have resulted in a reduction in pay.

 Suspension without pay: Suspension without pay occurs for a specified period of time.
 For employees exempt under the FLSA, the suspension must be in increments of 40-hour work weeks.
 The appointing authority notifies the employee in writing and states the potential for further discipline if the employee does not correct the conduct or performance.